sromku/android-storage/README.md

 ## Tests

-Test project includes android junits.
-The tests include: create/delete directory, create/read/append file, create/read encrypted file.
+Test project includes android junits which covers most of the functionality.